evkx/evkx.github.io/content/models/volkswagen/id.5/ID.5_Pro/_index.md

 ### Availability & Pricing

-This model had world premiere 10.10.2023 and deliveries started November 2023.
+This model had a world premiere on 10.10.2023, and deliveries started in November 2023.